Skip to Main Content

 What To Do If Your Dog Has Been Poisoned

-If your dog has been poisoned, stay calm and call your Lebanon emergency vet immediately.
+If your dog has been poisoned, stay calm and call an emergency vet in Lebanon immediately.

 Make sure to get your dog well away from the poisonous substance.
 If your dog got into it once, they may head right back to it while you are on the phone.
 Safely move the substance well out of your dog's reach.